Madonna of the Pinks: Attribution to Raphael

 Only in 1991 was the painting identified as a genuine Raphael, by the Renaissance scholar Nicholas Penny.
 Although Raphael scholars were aware of the existence of the work, which had hung in Alnwick Castle since 1853, they considered it merely the best of several copies of a lost original.
 After a major public appeal the Madonna of the Pinks was bought in 2004 by the National Gallery from the Duke of Northumberland for £34.88 million, with contributions from the Heritage Lottery Fund and the National Art Collections Fund.
 To justify the expenditure it went on a nationwide tour to Manchester, Cardiff, Edinburgh and Barnard Castle.

-In the summer of 2006, Caruzzi et al. published online research which alleged that Nicholas Penny's attribution and the associated defence of it published by the National Gallery are based on incomplete analysis, untenable arguments and misinterpretations.
-In 2007 the posthumous publication of James Beck, From Duccio to Raphael: Connoisseurship in Crisis disputed the attribution of the National Gallery's painting Madonna of the Pinks to Raphael.
-Brian Sewell notably criticised the painting of being of low quality and possibly forged, pointing out how the Madonna's right leg seems disconnected from her body.
+An early critic of the attribution of the National Gallery's painting Madonna of the Pinks to Raphael was James Beck, who set out his arguments in a series of articles published in the popular press, in various scholarly journals, and more extensively in a posthumous publication From Duccio to Raphael: Connoisseurship in Crisis (2007).
+Brian Sewell notably criticised the painting for being of low quality and possibly forged, pointing out how the Madonna's right leg seems disconnected from her body.
+Columbia-Professor Beck identified the Roman painter known as ”The New Raphael”, Vincenzo Camuccini, as the author of the London copy but could not prove this beyond any doubt.
+In the new edition of his former student Jan Sammer's ”72 Virgins” a recently discovered copy made in December 1821 by German star artist Electrine von Freyberg, née Stuntz, in Camuccini's home serves as this final proof.
+The ink-brush-drawing closely resembles the folds and details of the London work - but the faces are completely different, being consistent with Raphael's style in the year 1505.
+Unlike the London faces, which present a full catalogue of typical neo-classicist Camuccini idiosyncrasies.

 Painting materials

 The palette is relatively limited compared to other works by Raphael.
-The sky and the blue drapery of the Virgin are painted in natural ultramarine and azurite, he further employed lead-tin yellow, malachite and verdigris.
+The sky and the blue drapery of the Virgin are painted in natural ultramarine and azurite; the artist further employed lead-tin yellow, malachite and verdigris.